Apartment List National Rent Report

 Vacancy trends are highly localized, and they have been a key indicator of rapidly evolving conditions in local markets across the U.S. throughout the pandemic.
 To explore the topic in greater detail, monthly vacancy data are now available for download for hundreds of cities, metros, and states, and can be easily linked to our existing rent estimates using Federal Information Processing System (FIPS) codes.

 The chart below visualizes monthly rent changes in each of the nation’s 100 largest cities from January 2019 to present.
 The color in each cell represents the extent to which prices went up (red) or down (blue) in a given city in a given month.
 We see a typical seasonal pattern in 2019, followed by 2020, where horizontal bands of dark blue represent steep rent drops in some of the nation’s largest and most expensive cities.
 Meanwhile, the dark red bands in 2021 and 2022 represent the rent heatwave that drove up prices nationwide.
-But the rightmost columns of the chart show the rent cooldown in late 2022 and the modest rent growth that has persisted through present.
-As nationwide rent growth was positive in February, so too was local rent growth in the majority of large cities across the county.
-57 of the nation’s largest 100 cities saw prices rise month-over-month.
+But the right side of the chart shows a strong cooldown in late 2022 and only modest rent growth in the two summers that follow.
+Rent growth was negative in September 2024 in the majority of large cities across the country; 80 of the nation’s largest 100 cities saw prices fall month-over-month.

-As recently as 2022, all 100 of these cities were posting positive year-over-year rent increases.
-But as the market cooled and many regions experienced back-to-back slow winter seasons, an increasing number of cities saw annual rent change flip negative.
-As of February 2024 the number stands at 57, including the majority of markets in Florida, Texas, Arizona, and along the West Coast.
-In contrast, most large cities in the Midwest and Northeast are still logging positive annual rent growth.
+Rents are also down year-over-year in just over half of these cities, a massive deceleration from mid-2022, when all 100 were posting positive annual growth.
+As the market cooled and many regions experienced back-to-back slow winter seasons, an increasing number of cities saw annual rent change flip negative.
+Today, the median rent is cheaper than it was one year ago in 51 of the 100 largest cities.
+Most of these cities are concentrated in Florida, Texas, Arizona, and along the West Coast.
+In contrast, many large cities in the Midwest and Northeast are still experiencing positive annual rent growth.

 At the other end of the spectrum, the fastest rent growth has been occurring in metros across the Midwestern and Northeastern United States.
-In the Midwest, the Grand Rapids, Milwaukee, Kansas City, and Chicago metros all rank in the top 10 for fastest year-over-year growth, while the Northeast is represented by Hartford, Providence, and Washington DC.
-Note however, that even the markets topping the list are experiencing fairly modest rent growth.
-No large metro has seen rents rise by more than 4 percent over the past year, and none have seen measurable increases over the past six months.
+These are markets where steady rental demand is not being matched by supply growth.
+On the list of markets with the fastest rent growth the Midwest is represented by Cleveland, Grand Rapids, Detroit, and Milwaukee, while the Northeast is represented by Hartford and Washington, D.C.
+Note, however, that even the markets topping the list are mostly experiencing fairly modest rent growth.
+Only two large metro (Tulsa and Cleveland) have seen rents rise by more than 5 percent over the past year.

 Conclusion